University of Western Australia: Arts and cultural facilities

-The cultural precinct of the university is located in the northern part of the Crawley campus.
+The university's cultural precinct is in the northern part of the Crawley campus.
 Other performance venues include the Octagon and Dolphin Theatres and Somerville Auditorium, the Winthrop Hall, Sunken Garden, Undercroft and Tropical Grove, which play host to a range of theatre and musical performances, including during the Perth Festival.

 The UWA Conservatorium of Music hosts many concerts each year by students and visiting artists, including series of free lunchtime concerts.

-The Berndt Museum of Anthropology, located in the Lawrence Wilson Art Gallery (formerly on the ground floor of the Social Sciences Building), contains one of the most significant collections of Aboriginal and Torres Strait Islander cultural material in the world.
+The Berndt Museum of Anthropology, in the Lawrence Wilson Art Gallery (formerly on the ground floor of the Social Sciences Building), contains one of the most significant collections of Aboriginal and Torres Strait Islander cultural material in the world.
 Its Asian and Melanesian collections are also of strong interest.
 It was established in 1976 by Ronald and Catherine Berndt.

 Libraries

-The University of Western Australia features five libraries on campus, including the architecturally recognised Reid Library building, the largest library on campus.
+The University of Western Australia has five libraries on campus, including the architecturally recognised Reid Library building, the largest of the five.
 The other libraries are the Barry J Marshall Library (Biological and Physical Sciences, Mathematics, Psychology and Geography); the J Robin Warren Library (Medical and Dental); the Beasley Law Library; and the Education, Fine Arts and Architecture Library.